hisnameisjoseph/josepho-intern-repo/milestones/m3/git_understanding.md

 # Git Understanding - Git Messages:

 ## What makes a good commit message?

+- Well-structured and easy to read.
+- Succinct and concise.
+- Describes **what** was changed and **why**.
+- Follows conventional formatting (e.g. `fix:`, `feat:`, `refactor:`).

 ## How does a clear commit message help in team collaboration?

+- Makes it easy for others (and future me) to understand changes quickly.
+- Reduces confusion during code reviews or debugging.
+- Improves workflow efficiency and team productivity.
+- Helps in generating changelogs or release notes automatically.

 ## How can poor commit messages cause issues later?

+- Difficult to trace the origin of bugs or issues.
+- Wastes time trying to figure out what a change was intended to do.
+- Increases chances of misunderstandings when reviewing old commits.
+- Makes the project history messy and harder to maintain.

+---

+# Example Commit Messages

+### 1 Vague Commit MessageVague Commit Message:
+### 2 Overly Detailed Commit Message:
+### 3 Well-Structured Commit Message: